DylanMeeus/springboot_jwt_blog/_posts/2015-09-23-understanding-single-sign-on-for-the-web.markdown

 - User attributes exchange
 - User management

-The **authentication** aspect deals with validating user credentials and establishing the identity of the user. **Authorization** is related to access restrictions (is the user allowed to access X resource?).
-The **attributes exchange** part deals with data sharing across different user management systems.
-For instance, fields such as *"real name"* may be present in both systems.
-A federated identity system prevents data duplication by linking related attributes.
+The **authentication** aspect deals with validating user credentials and establishing the identity of the user. **Authorization** is related to access restrictions (e.g., is the user allowed to access X resource?).
+The **attributes exchange** aspect deals with data sharing across different user management systems.
+For instance, fields such as *"real name"* may be present in multiple systems.
+A federated identity system prevents data duplication by linking the related attributes.
 Lastly, **user management** is related to the administration (creation, deletion, update) of user accounts.
-A federated identity system usually provides means for administrators (or users) to handle accounts across domains or subsystems.
+A federated identity system usually provides the means for administrators (or users) to handle accounts across domains or subsystems.

-Single-sign-on is strictly related to the **authentication** part of a federated identity system.
+SSO is strictly related to the **authentication** part of a federated identity system.
 Its only concern is establishing the identity of the user and then sharing that information with each subsystem that requires the data.
-We will now focus on this aspect of a federated identity system.
+Below, we focus on this crucial aspect of a federated identity system.

-## Single-sign-on (SSO)
+## Single sign on (SSO)
 Sooner or later web development teams face one problem: you have developed an application at domain X and now you want your new deployment at domain Y to use the same login information as the other domain.
 In fact, you want more: you want users who are **already logged-in** at domain X to be already logged-in at domain Y. This is what SSO is all about.

 ![SSO question](https://cdn.auth0.com/blog/sso/Diagram1.png)